rundeck/docs/en/pro/index.md

 ## License

-See: [Rundeck Pro Licensing and Support][page:administration/configuration/license.md]
+See: [Rundeck Enterprise Licensing and Support][page:administration/configuration/license.md]

 ## General configuration

-Rundeck Pro supports all properties described in the [OSS version][page:administration/configuration/config-file-reference.md].
+Rundeck Enterprise supports all properties described in the [OSS version][page:administration/configuration/config-file-reference.md].

 ## Node Model Sources

 Node Sources allow you to import metadata about the nodes you want to run Rundeck jobs on.
-Node Sources are configured on Rundeck Pro in the same was as the OSS version, described in [Node Model Sources][page:administration/projects/resource-model-sources/index.md].
+Node Sources are configured on Rundeck Enterprise in the same was as the OSS version, described in [Node Model Sources][page:administration/projects/resource-model-sources/index.md].

 ## Authentication

-Similar to OSS Rundeck, Rundeck Pro uses Servlet Container Authentication to determine the logged in user name and the user's authorized roles.
+Similar to OSS Rundeck, Rundeck Enterprise uses Servlet Container Authentication to determine the logged in user name and the user's authorized roles.

 For more details, see [Authenticating Users][page:administration/security/authentication.md]

 ## Key storage

-Similar to OSS Rundeck, Rundeck Pro can securely store private keys that the Rundeck Node Executor and use for sessions.
+Similar to OSS Rundeck, Rundeck Enterprise can securely store private keys that the Rundeck Node Executor and use for sessions.

 For momre details, see [Key Storage][page:administration/security/key-storage.md]

 ## Remote job execution

-This feature allows Rundeck Pro cluster members to forward job executions to other cluster members based on a policy configuration.
+This feature allows Rundeck Enterprise cluster members to forward job executions to other cluster members based on a policy configuration.
 By default, each member of the cluster executes jobs locally and does not forward them.
 You can define multiple profiles and assign different projects to different profiles.
 If a job